iterative/dvc.org/content/docs/user-guide/machine-learning-pipelines/defining-pipelines.md

 ### External dependencies: click to learn more.

 A less common kind of dependency is a _URL dependency_.
-Instead of files in a local disk, you can `dvc import-url` data from outside the
+Instead of files in a local disk, you can `dvc import` data from another <abbr>DVC project</abbr> (for example hosted on GitHub).
+External dependencies establish relationships between different projects or systems (see `dvc import-url`).
-<abbr>workspace</abbr> (even remote locations).
-These establish relationships
-between different projects and systems.
 [Get all the details](/doc/user-guide/external-dependencies).

 <admon type="info">